Hello World from Org

 .PHONY: all mathjax publish update run

-Whenever I want to work on a new item, like adding a new file or editing an existing one, I switch to a new local branch.
+Whenever I want to work on a new item, like adding a new file or editing an existing one, I switch to a new local branch in the git repository.
 I then simply run make periodically while editing to visualize my changes.
-When I am done I merge the branch into my local main branch and run make update to verify what will be committed and then make publish to push the changes on the remote repository.
+When I am done, I merge the branch into my local main branch and run make update to verify what will be committed and then make publish to push the changes on the remote repository.
 Cherry on top, make run spawns a python web-server to view the website locally at http://localhost:12345.

 A few more functionalities